Intro-to-SE-Lab-Fall-21/Group-06/README.md

    * A user should be able to compose, edit and send an email to other users.
    * A user should be able to search and forward emails to other users.
    * A user should be able to send attachments (image, files etc.) along with an email.
+   * A user should be able to delete emails.
+   * A user should be able to know if the email is read or unread.

 ## Features
   The user will be able to: